rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     Note that the three files you created in step 1 were NOT found.

-3. You will force an update of the database using `updatedb` to enable it take cognizance of all newly created files.
+3. You will force an update of the database using `updatedb` to enable it to take cognizance of all newly created files.
 Type:

     ```bash
     [root@localhost folder1]# updatedb